 Get your hair wet more often is the best advice I can give to a newbie then we can tweak your regimen from there.
 Washing your hair weekly will keep your hair’s moisture levels optimal.
-Use a moisturizing conditioner and also remember to seal the moisture in after the wash with a good coating oil.
+Use a moisturizing conditioner* and also remember to seal the moisture in after the wash with a good coating oil.

-We lose billions of skin cells daily so it stands to reason that we are also constantly losing cells from our hair.
+We lose billions of skin cells daily so it stands to reason that we are also constantly losing cells from our hair too.
 But unlike skin, hair cells are not continually replaced so we are left with the responsibility of replenishing that protein ourselves.
 Make sure you keep up with your hard protein treatments every 6-8 weeks.

-While you don’t have to grow dreadlocks to have long hair, keeping your length is much easier than the grow out for many people so an option is to keep your hair in weaves, braids, twists or wigs majority of the time then use a great regimen to maintain the length.
+While you don’t have to grow dreadlocks to have long hair, keeping your length is much easier than growing it out for many people, so an option is to keep your hair in weaves, braids, twists or wigs* majority of the time then use a great regimen to maintain the length.

 Some people choose to reduce breakage by transitioning to natural, a technique that has worked a charm for me.
 Alternatively you may choose to continue relaxing but pay attention to how long you process your hair or deliberately under-process your hair (texlax or texturize) to keep some of your natural hair strength.